oliver-szymanski/MapTool-jadebringer-frameworks/README.md

 ## Install

-You can use the existing installation of MapTool v1.5.1 or higher with this extension framework.
+You can use the existing installation of MapTool v1.5.1 or higher with this extension.
 To have the additional functions just change the MapTool config file which you can find inside the MapTool installation directory, e.g. in

 ~~~